Menu

 Is carrying a concealed weapon a felony in Ohio?

 In the State of Ohio, carrying a concealed weapon can either be a misdemeanor or a felony, depending on the particular circumstances.
-If you do not have a license, you could be charged with a misdemeanor.
-If the gun was loaded or if there was ammunition found within reach, you could be charged with a felony.
+You could be charged with a misdemeanor if you do not have a license.
+If the gun was loaded or ammunition found within reach, you could be charged with a felony.

 Ohio Courts System